 Another truism is that the most effective way, by far, to improve your phone, tablet or laptop's battery life is to simply turn the brightness down.
 You can fiddle with the settings as much as you like, but it's the screen that sucks down the most power.
 Which is why the potential power savings of quantum dots, believed to be up to 20 per cent, are so attractive.

-What quantum dots promise, on paper, is superior image quality and a reduction power use.
+What quantum dots promise, on paper, is superior image quality and a reduction in power use.
 That's a powerful combination, especially for a company like Apple that's loathed to compromise on design for the sake of practical things like larger batteries.

 (This is also yet another reminder that the slow pace of battery tech development is holding back our tech.
 Since it hasn't improved markedly, companies are forced to find power savings elsewhere.)

 While there are doubtless plenty of complexities in integrating quantum dots into screens, from an end user perspective the only downside we've seen thus far is (an actually quite serious) light bleed issue.
 This was seen on the aforementioned Kindle HDX tablets, which were the first quantum dot tablets.

 Here you can see the backlight issue on the Kindle Fire HDX is severe

 This isn't a trivial problem.
 When we reviewed both the new Amazon tablets we were impressed by the colours, contrast and brightness, but the light bleed was profoundly annoying – enough so that it devalued the good parts.
 Solving this issue is vital to whether we see quantum dot phones and tablets, but we'd put our money on it getting sorted fairly soon.
 Apple reportedly has patents describing how it plans to solve this particular problem.